-The What
+The what

-A ground-breaking purpose-built workplace for Santander.
-A fit-for purpose hub, designed specifically with Santander's specialist tech personnel in mind, which will now become the Bank's new UK HQ.
+This ground-breaking workplace is purpose-built for Santander.
+A fit-for-purpose hub designed specifically with Santander's specialist tech personnel in mind will now become the Bank's new UK HQ.

-The How
+The how

-State-of-the-art and built for purpose, Osborne+Co will provide Santander with a tech hub that's been built with people in mind from the very beginning, employing the very latest thinking in workplace design collaboration space, and health and wellbeing.
+State-of-the-art and built for purpose, Osborne+Co will provide Santander with a tech hub built with people in mind from the beginning, employing the latest thinking in workplace design collaboration space and health and wellbeing.

-The Results
+The results

-A fit for purpose space for up to 6,500 employees means Santander can truly optimise and centralise their tech operation, simultaneously increasing productivity and staff well-being with the best possible work environment.
+A fit-for-purpose space for up to 6,500 employees means Santander can optimise and centralise their tech operation, increasing productivity and staff wellbeing with the best possible work environment.
 The building design has already become Santander's new global benchmark for excellence in its future buildings.

-Key Stakeholders
+Key stakeholders

-- · Milton Keynes Council and leadership Planning Department - Milton Keynes Development Partnership Santander UK Executive Leadership & Real Estate Leadership - Santander Employee Interest Groups Community Interest Groups - Regional Government Stakeholders including local MP's Business Lobby Groups
+- Milton Keynes Council and leadership Planning Department - Milton Keynes Development Partnership - Santander UK executive leadership and real estate leadership - Santander employee Interest groups and community interest groups - Regional government stakeholders including local MPs and business lobby groups

-Osborne+Co.
-Role as Developer
+Osborne+Co role as developer

-- · Equity Investor
+- · Equity investor

 - Design development and management

-- Securing Planning
+- Securing planning

-- · Community Liason
+- · Community liaison

 - Procurement

-- · Construction Delivery
+- · Construction delivery